wesker-albert/cibo/README.md

 ## Current state:

+### 2023-07-18
+* New commands available: `open`, `close`
+* Introduced interactive doors.
+If you run into a door you can use `open` or `close` followed by the direction the door is in.
+For example `open w` or `close west`
+* Doors can also be locked.
+Currently there's no mechanism to unlock them, but that functionality will arrive soon enough.

 ### 2023-07-16
 * New command available: `quit`
 * Server now has the ability to schedule "tick" timers, that are processed with varying